misterpaul4/portfolio/README.md

 # portfolio
->This is my portfolio site where i showcase some of my best work.
-I aimed for simplicity and user experience for this site.
+>This is my portfolio site where i showcase some of my work.
+I aimed for simplicity for this site.

 ## live link
 you can view the site [here](https://misterpaul4.github.io/portfolio/)